 Not into coconut milk?
 You can use a little bit of dog-friendly yogurt or other milky add-in for a similar opaque-looking golden gummy.
 Alternatively, you can keep it super simple with just stock as the base.
 You can still include turmeric for a colour boost, like our golden gummy star dog treats, or keep it plain for by using a pale yellow-ish stock.
-Other yellows and golds could work, too.
+Other yellows, golds, and light oranges or brown could work in golden dog treat recipes, too.
 Our pumpkin gummies, spiced apple gummies, and many other gelatin gummy dog treats are naturally in that colour family.
 Check out our post on using natural ingredients to create dog treat colours for more ideas.

 Lamb and Carrot Meatball Dog Treats

 Since I was making a pumpkin and peanut butter birthday cake this year instead of a meatloaf-style dog birthday cake, I decided to do some meatballs on the side.
 Meatballs are a great option for a special homemade meaty dog treat.
 They’re easy to make and they freeze well for later defrosting as individual treats and/or special meal toppers.

 Lamb Meatballs with Carrot and Turmeric